 Known for their academic excellence, students at Iowa that are part of the Greek community generally have had a higher GPA than the total undergraduate GPA.
 The fraternities and sororities at the University of Iowa have collectively performed over 34,000 hours of non-profit community service in the last year.
 In addition to service, every chapter holds annual events to raise money for both local Iowa City charities and national philanthropies.
 This past year, Greek members were able to donate over $1,400,000!

 6. Florida State University

 Our Score: 186

 There are hundreds of clubs to join at Florida State University, but the largest of all organizations is the Greek community.
-For more than 100 years, the community has emphasized four core principles of “scholarship, service, leadership, and sisterhood/brotherhood,” and over 7,000 students, who come from diverse backgrounds from all around the world, make up the 55 different sororities and fraternities at Florida State.
+For more than 100 years, the community has emphasized four core principles of “scholarship, service, leadership, and sisterhood/brotherhood,” and over 5,800 students, who come from diverse backgrounds from all around the world, make up the 57 different sorority and fraternity chapters at Florida State.

 The FSU Greek community continuously gives back to the community.
 Each chapter has philanthropic and community service activities that they participate in like Relay for Life and the Dance Marathon.
-In the past school year, members have given 60,000 hours of their time to volunteer and donated over 850,000 to several charities.
-One of their core values is to “impact the world.”
-As an effort to achieve this and maintain their principal of service, they created the Alternative Spring Break.
-Students, accompanied by a staff member, visited Negril, Jamaica to help restore and build a school while learning about the Jamaican culture.
+FSU Greeks help to raise thousands of dollars each year for their selected philanthropies and free up their time to volunteer in the community.
+In a previous school year (prior to Covid), members have given 60,000 hours of their time to volunteer and donated over 850,000 to several charities.

 5. University of Missouri